-- Internet only for non-corporate devices on the wired

-Lock, change user password remotely; inform the mobile telephony provider; intunes security policy for

-Risk identified Action plan Implementing the mitigation measures resulting from the DPIA performed with regard to the migration to Office365.
-Continuous awarenes-raising of JU's staff members with regard to cyber security and protection of IT tools and assets.
+Risk identified Action plan Cyber testing with regard to the Cooperation Tool and website.
+Computer disk encryption in place.
+Internet only for non-corporate devices on the wired network.
+Lock, change user password remotely; inform the mobile telephony provider; intunes security policy for mobile phones.
+Implementing the mitigation measures resulting from the DPIA performed with regard to the migration to Office365.
+Continuous awareness-raising of JU's staff members with regard to cyber security and protection of IT tools and assets.
 Sharing of information with the staff about detected actual phishing attempts (also from the EC or other EU bodies) and providing advice on the appropriate way of procedure in such cases.
 Joint ICT strategic plan for all JUs is in place which foresees for 2023, i.a. the implementation of the EC authentication method for the JU infrastructure and the implementation of a new regulation for a close cooperation with all EU bodies in terms of cybersecurity and data protection.
-Timely and qualitatively adequate execution of the daily Programme management activities may be jeopardized due to accumulation of tasks within the SyGMa/Compass workflows (GAP for the new projects in combination with REPA for the existing projects).
+Timely and qualitatively adequate execution of the daily Programme management activities may be jeopardized due to accumulation of tasks within the SyGMa/Compass workflows (GAP and monitoring of running new HE projects in combination with REPA for the existing H2020 projects).
 This could result, for example, in late payment or late delivery of approval of reports/deliverables, or even delaying the start of a grant.
 Increased frequency of meetings between the Executive Director and the Heads of Units to monitor the current status of workflows and possible delays.
 Increased intensity of the current status monitoring by the Heads of Units.
 Temporary partial reassignemnt of tasks of some of the existing staff members to support the POs, FOs and LOs involved in the respective SyGMa/Compass workflows.
 Potential deployment of temporary external resources allowing POs, FOs and LOs involved in the respective SyGMa/Compass workflows transferring some of their clerical/administrative tasks to such temporary external resources.
 Failure to achieve the reuqirement of Article 13 of the SBA, starting with the assessment of the cost effectiveness of the possible services to be included in the back office arrangements (BOA), may result in a missed opportunity to achieve efficiencies.
 It may also represent a non-compliance with the respective provisions of the SBA with a negative impact on JU's reputation.
-In addition, the lack of clarity may negatively impact the JU's staff in terms their motivation, should the BOA arrangements experience delays.
-Utilisation of the flexibility that the SBA provisions provide regarding BOA so as to find the best possible solutions with regard to their practical establishment.
+In addition, the lack of clarity may negatively Utilisation of the flexibility that the SBA provisions provide regarding BOA so as to find the best possible solutions with regard to their practical establishment.
 Preparing a proper planning of implementation, with efficient monitoring and regular meetings at appropriate level (EDs, Heads of Units) to discuss the modalities of BOA, including setting up the SLAs, with the support of DG BUDG and DG RTD (CIC).
-Involvement of decision making bodies - first BOA suggestions were presented in GB meetings of all JUs in June 2022, further written information to EU-Rail GB was provided on 6 September 2022, further discussion foreseen in the GB meeting to be held on 30 November 2022.
-Steering of the process and active guidance is ensured by the Commission via DG RTD.